 - Veeam Agent for Microsoft Windows creates a backup chain on an external drive that you use as a backup target.
 The backup chain consists of the first full backup and a set of subsequent incremental backups.

-- When you swap drives and attach a new external drive, Veeam Agent for Microsoft Windows creates a separate backup chain on the new drive.
+- When you swap drives and attach a new external drive, Veeam Agent creates a separate backup chain on the new drive.

-- After you swap drives again, Veeam Agent for Microsoft Windows detects if there is a backup chain on the currently attached drive.
-If the backup chain exists, Veeam Agent for Microsoft Windows continues the existing chain: it creates a new incremental backup file and adds it to the existing backup files.
+- After you swap drives again, Veeam Agent detects if there is a backup chain on the currently attached drive.
+If the backup chain exists, Veeam Agent continues the existing chain: it creates a new incremental backup file and adds it to the existing backup files.

 To use rotated drives for backup, you must perform the following actions: